Meet Our Teaching Faculty

 J.T. has given private instruction and personal tutoring to students of all ages in rock, jazz, classical, blues, metal, pop, and other styles, on both guitar and bass.
 He has developed and worked with lots of youth programs, helping students create, learn and perform all types of music.
 Teaching levels range from beginner to advanced.
 He has had great success teaching songwriting and composition, and also instructs students how to utilize their own ear for training.
 Each student learns all the tools, techniques, and theory to help write and create.
 This allows each student to maximize their own potential and develop their own style.

 His current band is Deathtrap America, which is recording their next album and performing all over the Bay Area.
-J.T. teaches private lessons in guitar, bass, and ukulele, and group guitar classes.
+J.T. teaches online private lessons in guitar, bass, and ukulele, and group guitar classes.

 What students are saying: